FR-translation-for-Stardew-Valley-Mods/predictivemods/PublicAccessTV/promo/README-moddrop.md

 ## Configuration

 The first time you run the mod, it will generate a `config.json` file in its main folder (`Mods/PublicAccessTV`).
-One cheat option is available:
+Two options are available:

 * `BypassFriendships`: Set this to `true` to put all TV hosts on the job as soon as applicable, regardless of their friendship level with the player.
+* `InaccuratePredictions`: Set this to `true` to enable channels whose information is inaccurate due to the presence of conflicting mods.
+For entertainment purposes only.

 ## Translation